Hornmasters on Lip Moisture

 The arguments presented by the dry-lip advocates are usually these.
 The mouthpiece “stays put” on the lips without any tendency to slip around; in other words, the mouthpiece sticks to the lips.
 Furthermore, this stickiness enables the player to brace the lips against the mouthpiece and thus aid the production of high notes. …the considerable ability of some of the dry-lip advocates lends weight to these reasons.

-Farkas notes also that the lips will “start to dry and stick to the mouthpiece during a long continued musical passage.”
-This is not a concern.
+In a related topic, Farkas notes also that the wet lips will “start to dry and stick to the mouthpiece during a long continued musical passage.”
+This is not a concern for him

 …when it is borne in mind that the moisture on the lips has served its purpose once the lips have been accurately positioned and the passage begun.
 The sensation of progressive drying can be quite disconcerting and yet cause no musical trouble. …drying lips are not detrimental once the mouthpiece is correctly placed and playing begun.

 Fred Fox also addresses the topic of lip moisture in Essentials of Brass Playing.
-He felt that there was an underlying issue that impacts accuracy.
+He felt that there was an underlying issue that impacts accuracy — with the advantage going to the dry lips player.

 At times I have been asked if it is better to play with wet or dry lips.
 I have seen many players do extremely well in either situation.
 I have been unable to find an outstanding advantage to either method over the other.